Chaos Zero Nightmare (CZN)MaribellBuild and Guide

 Shelter Defense

-Maribell’s staple 1-cost Shield applier.
+Maribell’s staple 1-cost shield applier.
 Good for blocking chip damage.
 Gets a nice upgrade with her Potential 3-1, adding Counterattack to the card.

 Card Image